-Students from a six-county region, within the greater Aiken-Augusta area, competed for this year’s blue ribbons and a trip to the INTEL International Science and Engineering Fair competition
+Students from a seven-county region, within the greater Aiken-Augusta area, competed for this year’s blue ribbons and a trip to the INTEL International Science and Engineering Fair competition

-Each year, approximately 7 million high school students around the globe develop original research projects and present their work at local science and engineering fair competitions with the hope of making it to the Intel International Science and Engineering Fair in Pittsburgh, Pa.
+Each year, approximately seven million high school students around the globe develop original research projects and present their work at local science and engineering fair competitions with the hope of making it to the Intel International Science and Engineering Fair in Phoenix, Arizona.

 “The diversity and creativity of the projects is always Impressive,” said Francine Burroughs, SRNS Manager, Education Outreach and Talent Management.
 “You just never know what you’re going to see.
 The dedication and ingenuity displayed by the students is often inspiring.”

-With the support of co-sponsor USCA, SRNS is coordinating the competition for the eighth year, ensuring an educational and rewarding experience for each student competitor.
+With the support of co-sponsor USCA, SRNS is coordinating the competition for the ninth year, ensuring an educational and rewarding experience for each student competitor.

-“The Savannah River Regional Science and Engineering Fair gives young people from the area the opportunity to explore the world of science and technology and develop their scientific investigation skills by planning, developing their own ‘hands-on’ science projects,” said Kim Mitchell, Science Fair Coordinator and SRNS employee.
+“The Savannah River Regional Science and Engineering Fair gives young people from the area the opportunity to explore the world of science and technology and develop their scientific investigation skills by planning and developing their own ‘hands-on’ science projects,” said Taylor Rice, Science Fair Coordinator and SRNS employee.

 Projects were judged for scientific reasoning, creative ability, thoroughness, technical skill and clarity.
 This event promotes students' interest in science and engineering by providing public recognition of outstanding work and by giving students the opportunity to interact with community scientists and engineers.